microsoft/azure-function-flex-open-ai/docs/workshop.md

 The 3 methods `StartTranscription`, `CheckTranscriptionStatus` and `GetTranscription` are activity functions which represent the basic unit of work in a durable function orchestration.
 In our context Activity functions are the functions and tasks that are orchestrated in the process to communicate with the Speech To Text service.

-The `StartTranscription` method will call the `SpeechToTextService` to be able to start the creation of a batch to run the transcription of an Audio file:
+The `StartTranscription` method will call the `SpeechToTextService` to be able to start the creation of a batch to run the transcription of an Audio file.

+Update the `StartTranscription` method with this content:

 ```csharp
 ILogger logger = executionContext.GetLogger(nameof(StartTranscription));